The Benefits of Electronic Health Records

 - Review educational materials and send direct questions to their clinician.

-The majority of patients deeply appreciates the ability to interact with their healthcare provider in-between the visits; streamline the daunting routine tasks and have immediate access to their health data.
+The majority of patients deeply appreciate the ability to interact with their healthcare provider in-between the visits; streamline the daunting routine tasks and have immediate access to their health data.

 Healthcare providers also pointed on the next benefits of patient portals: